Language Translation

 See images of IDR's findings during the private secure facility monitoring project.

-Comments about the BMV’s Proposed Amendments to Driving Skills Test Rules
+Comments About the BMV’s Proposed Amendments to Driving Skills Test Rules

 On July 23, 2024, IDR submitted comments in response to the Indiana Bureau of Motor Vehicles’ (BMV’s) proposed changes to the way new drivers are tested.
 Specifically, IDR is concerned that test administrators would be required to fail a driver who does not keep “both hands on the wheel.”
 In other words, the proposed rule neglected to consider drivers with disabilities, who may lack two hands or use alternatives to the traditional steering wheel but can safely operate a vehicle.
 For that reason, IDR suggested that the BMV amend the proposed rule by adding language about reasonable accommodations.